FTLam11/fronk-tolks/elixir-intro.md

 [Concurrency](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism)
 is multitasking.
 It is not the same as parallelism, which is doing multiple tasks at the same time.
-Concurrency simply means that different tasks can be executed, interrupted, and finish in overlapping time.
+Concurrent tasks can be executed, interrupted, and finished in overlapping time.

-Check the following links to learn more about how concurrency is implemented for different languages.
+Check the following links to learn more about how concurrency is implemented.

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)
 * [Ruby](https://engineering.universe.com/introduction-to-concurrency-models-with-ruby-part-i-550d0dbb970)